serverless-mom/jquery-zine/readme.md

 `$('.plant-button').on('click', event => {`
 which is the same thing as:
 `$('.plant-button').click(event => {`
 The only lesson here is that, when you're looking at documentation or examples on StackOverflow, you might notice stuff like this.
-If so be aware it's possible both versions work the same!
+If so be aware it's possible that both versions work the same!

 ## something really important to remember about jQuery
 #### when jQuery breaks, it usually happens silently

-Lets take a look at some simple, broken, javascript:
+Let's take a look at some simple, broken, javascript:

 ```
   let name = 'steve'